Murtadha44/-Intracranial-Hemorrhage-Segmentation-Using-Deep-Convolutional-Model-U-Net-/README.md

                    DataV1\CV0\train
                          ,...\validate
                          ,...\test
-3-Divide each slice into 49 crops using 160x160 window with stride 80. model.py contains the U-Net model, and data_process.py has all the functions required to generate training and testing data to train and test the model, and also to save the generated masks.
+3-Divide each slice into 49 crops using a 160x160 window with a stride of 80. model.py contains the U-Net model, and data_process.py has all the functions required to generate the training and testing data to train and test the model, and also to save the generated masks.
 To run this code, create a Python environment that contains the following libraries (numpy, os, pickle, cv2, glob, skimage, keras, tensorflow, sklearn, scipy, pathlib, pandas, urllib, zipfile), then run main.py.